fg-research/website/docs/_sources/blog/general/posts/commodity-forecasting-forgan.rst.txt

     <ul

     <li>The <code>.fit()</code> method scales the time series, splits the time series into context windows
-    and target values, and trains the generator and discriminator models using the standard adversarial training procedure.</li>
+    and target values, and trains the generator and discriminator models using standard adversarial training with the cross-entropy loss.</li>

     <li>The <code>.predict()</code> method scales the time series, extracts the last context window,
     and then passes it through the generator together with different randomly generated noise vectors.